ericgordo/P3_Data_Wrangling/README.txt

 in a very populated urban area, to just see if there was an effect on how open map data would look for a more rural area compared to an urban Area.

+All python code used is attached, as well as the final write up to summarize all of my findings.
+For any questions please feel free to contact me at ericgordo@gmail.com.

 Work Cited
 XML File for this Analysis from: http://wiki.openstreetmap.org/wiki/OSM_XML